 scientists (with negative implications not only for research but also for the education of future talent).

-This further weakens Europe since all of the companies doing top research in this field are controlled
+This further weakens Europe since most of the companies doing top research in this field are controlled

 from the US (or China) – many European companies whose future business crucially depends on AI are not

 There are still a few machine learning & perception research hotspots in Europe